zowe/docs-site/docs/user-guide/cli-updatingcli.md

 You can update Zowe CLI to the latest version from the online registry on Windows, Mac, and Linux computers.

-**Note:** The following steps assume that you previously installed the CLI as described in [Installing Zowe CLI from an online registry](cli-installcli.md#installing-zowe-cli-from-an-online-registry).
+**Note:** The following steps assume that you previously installed the CLI as described in [Install Zowe CLI from npm](cli-installcli.md#install-zowe-cli-from-npm).

 1. Update Zowe CLI.
 Open a command line window and issue the following command: